I've been asked a lot where

 some bubble up like a well tapped

-others sit and stew, marinating this
+others sit and stew, marinating till

 the time comes for them to speak out